 - Medical or psychological records created and used only by those providing treatment to a student (a physician or other professional may review these records at the student’s request, however)

 The College publishes “directory information” about you at various times during the academic year.
-This information includes your name, sex, marital status, home and school addresses, e-mail address, phone number, major field of study, student status (full-time or part-time), class level, class year, extracurricular activities, dates of attendance, degrees, honors or awards you have received, your photograph or video image, the most recent education institution you attended, and your parents’ names, addresses and phone numbers.
+This information includes your name, sex, marital status, home and school addresses, e-mail address, phone number, major field of study, date and place of birth, extracurricular activities, dates of attendance, degrees, honors or awards you have received, your photograph or video image, the most recent education institution you attended, and your parents’ names, addresses and phone numbers.

 This information will be disclosed without your prior consent unless you notify the College, in writing, that you choose not to have directory information shared.
 You may choose to submit this request to the Registrar’s Office at any time.

 Please consider the consequences of a decision to withhold directory information.
 A nondisclosure block will call for Champlain College not to release any or all of this “directory information”; thus, any future requests for such information from non-institutional persons or organizations will be refused, unless another exception to FERPA (e.g., the exception that permits release of education records without consent in the event of a health or safety emergency) applies.
 Champlain will honor your request to withhold directory information, unless an exception applies, but cannot assume responsibility for contacting you for subsequent permission to release this information, regardless of the effect upon you.

 Photo Release Policy

 Unless a written statement to the contrary is filed with the Registrar, students give permission and authorization to Champlain College to use any photographic, video and/or digital images, or images in any other form now existing or invented in the future, of themselves that are taken or authorized to be taken by a Champlain College faculty or staff member, where such use is for instructional or promotional purposes.
 Students waive any right to inspect or approve such use.
 Students release any and all claims or damages for libel, slander, or invasion of right of privacy.